KiwiAviation/KiwiAviation.github.io/projects/formosa2025.markdown

 - **Corvair Brackets:**
   Designed, fabricated, and installed a system of sheet metal brackets to mount EV conversion components in Formosa EV's demonstration vehicle, a 1965 Chevrolet Corvair.
 Oversaw the project from start-to-finish across eleven unique brackets, including welding the brackets with a handheld laser welder.
 Created brackets to secure the rear batteries, EV motor, power distribution module, and radiator.

-Check out my [final presentation](https://docs.google.com/presentation/d/1atOyfx5AOPAk49B8bUgAI0KauoSWF_P7xEC9JhzKnUw/edit?usp=sharing) to see more details from my projects.
-Also check out [this video](https://www.youtube.com/watch?v=seZ2ZDxqGsc) to see the shop!
+Check out my <a href="docs.google.com/presentation/d/1atOyfx5AOPAk49B8bUgAI0KauoSWF_P7xEC9JhzKnUw/edit?usp=sharing" target="_blank">final presentation</a> to see more details from my projects.
+Also check out <a href="youtube.com/watch?v=seZ2ZDxqGsc" target="_blank">this video</a> to see the shop!

 ![The Formosa EV team]({{site.url}}/assets/images/fev-5.jpg) _The Formosa EV California team: Zack, Justin, Indy (four-legged friend), and me_